 This blanket uses very simple construction and is made of only single and double crochets.
 It uses a stitch called the Lemon Peel Stitch, which is simply an alternating sc and dc.

 The border is a simple row of sc followed by dc shells.
-The close up video tutorial will walk you through every step!
+The written pattern and close up video tutorials (right handed and left handed) will walk you through every step!

 What You’ll Need